 Go to the Settings app > Accessibility > Touch > Assistive Touch > Customize Top-Level Menu > Reset.

 This is it!
 Once you tap Reset, all the customizations of Assistive Touch will get reset and you will see the default functions such as Notifications, Custom, Device, Siri, Home, and Control Center.

-Sometimes iPad Dock unable to access on iPad screen using gesture, So keep it in Assistive touch.
+Sometimes iPad Dock is unable to access on iPad screen using gestures, So keep it in Assistive touch.

 Steps for Customize Assistive Touch in on iPad Pro, iPad Air, iPad Mini: iOS 12 or earlier

 #2: Next, Tap on General and Then Accessibility